 Other editions - View all

-able achieve administration adopted advance allies ambition American army attempt became become building caused century China Chinese Ching Chosun court colonial communist Confucian continued culture defeat defense demanded direct doctrine domestic domination dynasty early economic effective efforts established extensive fact faction failed followers forces foreign growing Hahn Hermit Kingdom highly imperial independence industrial influence initiative intended interests invaders invasion Japan Japanese King kingdom Koguryo Korean peninsula Koryo largely leaders leadership maintained major managed Manchuria military Ming Mongol movement nation nation's nature needed neighbors Nevertheless North northern occupation officials Park period political position practice President protests reform regime region relations remained resistance result Rhee rule Russia Seoul significant Silla society South Korean southern Soviet spite strategic strong successful suffered territory trade tradition unification unified United West Western
+able achieve administration adopted advance allies ambition American army attempt became become building campaign caused century China Chinese Ching Chosun court colonial communist Confucian continued culture defeat defense demanded direct doctrine domestic domination dynasty early economic effective efforts established extensive fact faction failed followers forces foreign growing Hahn Hermit Kingdom imperial independence industrial influence initiative intended interests invaders invasion Japan Japanese King kingdom Koguryo Korean peninsula Koryo largely leaders leadership maintained major managed Manchuria military Ming Mongol movement nation nation's nature needed neighbors Nevertheless North northern occupation officials Park period political position practice President protests reform regime region relations remained resistance result Rhee rule Russia Seoul significant Silla society South Korean southern Soviet spite strategic strong successful suffered territory trade tradition unification unified United West Western